SMARTPHONE ADDICTION FACTS & PHONE USAGE STATISTICS

 - Limit times that you can use your device.
 Try checking your phone after meals, don’t take it with you to the bathroom and ban it from the bedroom.

 - Turn off your phone or put it out of sight.
-Placing your phone in a drawer at work or leaving it in another room on charge can help reduce the anxiety of wanting to check it.
+Placing your phone in a drawer at work or leaving it in another room to charge can help reduce the anxiety of wanting to check it.

 - Don’t let your phone interrupt your sleeping patterns.
 Looking at your tablet, phone or laptop before bed can impact the quality of sleep you get.
 Try turning it off.